Lakewood High School (Colorado)

-Lakewood High School is a public primary school located in Lakewood, Colorado, United States.
+Lakewood High School is a public secondary school located in Lakewood, Colorado, United States.
 It is part of Jefferson County Public Schools.
-Lakewood was ranked as the 11th best school in the nation by Newsweek in 2006, and as the 10th in 2008.
+Lakewood was ranked as the 111th best school in the nation by Newsweek in 2006, and as the 108th in 2008.

 History

 Lakewood High School was established in 1928 at 7655 W 10th Avenue in Lakewood, with elementary and junior high schools on the same campus.
 The high school moved to its current location at 9700 W. 8th Avenue in summer 1958, and the previous site became the location of the Jefferson County Open School in 1989.

 As a result of a bond issue on the 2004 ballot, Lakewood received over $35 million to construct a new school building.
 Construction began in January 2006 and continued until summer 2007, when the new building had its official opening.
 It opened for classes at the beginning of the 2007-2008 school year, with students sometimes assisting teachers in moving in.